Exmoor National Park, Devon

 As you continue along the Watersmeet Trail, you will catch sight of a stone bridge.
 Do not cross the river at this point but continue on the right-hand side.
 The Watersmeet National Trust House will soon come into sight across the river.

 Continue a short distance further and a wooden footbridge will appear on your left.
-This takes you across Hoar Oak Water which is a moorland tributary of the East Lyn River.
-What’s more, this is the point at which Hoar Oak Water and the East Lyn River join, hence the name, Watersmeet.
+This takes you across a moorland tributary of the East Lyn River.
+What’s more, this is the point at which these two rivers meet, hence the name, Watersmeet.

 Whilst on the bridge, take the time to gaze upstream at the Watersmeet waterfall cascading towards you.
 If you would like a closer look at the waterfall from above, take the steps on the right immediately after crossing the bridge.